metaloom/qdrant-java-client/README.md

 </dependency>
 ```

-NOTE: The http client currently (as of v0.11.7 of Qdrant) supports more methods compared to the gRCP client.
+NOTE: The http client currently (as of v0.11.7 of Qdrant) supports more methods compared to the gRPC client.

 ## Notes / Status